Change or specify the DNS server to the nslookup command

 The nslookup command sends DNS queries to the DNS server configured in the /etc/resolv.conf file.
 If multiple DNS servers are configured in this file, it sends DNS queries to the first DNS server in the list and follows the referral until it gets the answer to the query or an error.
 If it gets an error, it sends the same query to the next DNS server in the list and follows the same steps.
-This is the default behavior of the nslookup command.
+It is the default behaviour of the nslookup command.

 #nslookup google.com